Tribology

-Tribology is the science and engineering of interacting surfaces in relative motion.
-It includes the study and application of the principles of friction, lubrication and wear.
-Tribology is highly interdisciplinary, drawing on many academic fields, including physics, chemistry, materials science, mathematics, biology and engineering.
-People who work in the field of tribology are referred to as tribologists.
+Tribology is the science and engineering of understanding friction, lubrication and wear phenomena for interacting surfaces in relative motion.
+It is highly interdisciplinary, drawing on many academic fields, including physics, chemistry, materials science, mathematics, biology and engineering.
 The fundamental objects of study in tribology are tribosystems, which are physical systems of contacting surfaces.
-In lubricated tribosystems, contact stress can create tribofilms.
-Subfields of tribology include biotribology, nanotribology, space tribology and tribotronics.
+Subfields of tribology include biotribology, nanotribology and space tribology.
+It is also related to other areas such as the coupling of corrosion and tribology in tribocorrosion and the contact mechanics of how surfaces in contact deform.

+Approximately 20% of the total energy expenditure of the world is due to the impact of friction and wear in the transportation, manufacturing, power generation, and residential sectors.

 Etymology

 The word tribology derives from the Greek root τριβ- of the verb τρίβω, tribo, "I rub" in classic Greek, and the suffix -logy from -λογία, -logia "study of", "knowledge of".
 Peter Jost coined the word in 1966, in the eponymous report which highlighted the cost of friction, wear and corrosion to the UK economy.

 History

 Early history

 Despite the relatively recent naming of the field of tribology, quantitative studies of friction can be traced as far back as 1493, when Leonardo da Vinci first noted the two fundamental 'laws' of friction.
 According to Leonardo, frictional resistance was the same for two different objects of the same weight but making contact over different widths and lengths.
 He also observed that the force needed to overcome friction doubles as weight doubles.
 However, Leonardo's findings remained unpublished in his notebooks.

 The two fundamental 'laws' of friction were first published (in 1699) by Guillaume Amontons, with whose name they are now usually associated.
 They state that: